mia-platform/custom-plugin-lib/README.md

 </div>

-This library is intended to ease the [creation of new services](https://docs.mia-platform.eu/development_suite/api-console/api-design/plugin_baas_4/) to deploy on [Mia-Platform][mia-platform].
+This library is intended to ease the [creation of new services](https://docs.mia-platform.eu/development_suite/api-console/api-design/services/) to deploy on [Mia-Platform][mia-platform].
 Built on [`Fastify`][fastify], it takes advantage of Mia-Platform Node.js service launcher [`lc39`][lc39].

 # Getting Started
 You can use this module in your projects or, from the [DevOps Console](https://docs.mia-platform.eu/development_suite/overview-dev-suite/), get started quickly and easily with a [ready-to-use microservice template](https://docs.mia-platform.eu/development_suite/api-console/api-design/custom_microservice_get_started/).
-In the [Mia-Platform Marketplace](https://github.com/mia-platform-marketplace) you can find some examples and boilerplates of the library.
+In the [Mia-Platform Marketplace](https://github.com/mia-platform-marketplace) you can find some examples and boilerplates that using this library.

 ## Setup the local development environment